ceshine/ceshine-hugo/content/post/20191217-text-annotation-2/index.md

 # Introduction

 In [Part 1](https://blog.ceshine.net/post/text-annotation-1/) of this series, we've discussed why building your own annotation tool can be a good idea, and demonstrated a back-end API server based on [FastAPI](https://github.com/tiangolo/fastapi).
-Now in this Part 2, we'll going to build a front-end interface that interact with the end user (the annotator).
+Now in this Part 2, we're going to build a front-end interface that interacts with the end-user (the annotator).
 The front-end needs to do mainly three things:

 1. Fetch a batch of sentence/paragraph pairs to be annotated from the back-end server.
 2. Present the pairs to the annotator and provide a way for them to adjust the automatically generated labels.